CarlosSamaniego88/poke-weakness-finder/README.md

 # Pokémon Weakness Finder
-A simple webscraping project to search and find a specific pokemon's weaknesses
+A webscraping project so that I don't have to constantly google pokemon's weaknesses when playing pokemon :)

 _____________________________________________________